 While you go cruising under the ocean, you will get to learn a lot about the coral reefs of Hawaii, the marine life, and the efforts being made to conserve all these treasures of Kona.

 Oh, and also keep an eye for sharks, stingrays, and other tropical fish.
 You are safe from them in a submarine, but there’s nothing to stop you from admiring them up close.
+You can read my full Kona Atlantis Submarine tour review HERE.

 This is a Kid-Friendly Activity in Kona